You are viewing a story from harrypotterfanfiction.com

 Hermione and Theodore nodded and the headmistress continued speaking:

-“I don’t doubt that you’ll want to know why the change has been made to add a Heads' Dormitory this year.
+“I don’t doubt that you will want to know why the change has been made to add a Heads' Dormitory this year.
 For years Professor Dumbl--” Professor McGonagall blinked rapidly, “Dumbledore wanted to enact such a dormitory.
 He thought, as I do, that it would increase House unity.
 By bringing the students’ leaders together, maybe the students will follow suit.
 So, you can think of yourselves as our 'guinea pigs' as the Muggles say.
-The staff would really like to see this idea work out.
+The staff would really like to see this idea succeed.
 The perks of this dormitory include your own bedrooms and a joint bathroom.
 I am sure you won’t cause us any trouble and I would very much appreciate it if you would report any problems to me so that I can consider alternatives and hopefully improve this new policy.

 “What do you mean ‘social gatherings, Professor?’”
 Theodore interrupted, raising an eyebrow.